rajeevkarn/cmem-docker/cmem/DataPlatform/README.md

 For a list of all available Java Options take a look to the [offical Java Platform, Standard Edition Tools Reference](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/java.html)

 >Note: In any way the following JVM settings will be set `-server -Djava.security.egd=file:/dev/./urandom" \`.
-This is necessary to optimize the JVM for running within a docker environment.
+This is necessary to optimize the JVM for running within a Docker environment.

 ```bash
 docker run -d ... -e JAVA_OPTS="-Xms4g -Xmx8g" ... eccenca-dataplatform-k8s:vX.Y.Z